alex-bishop-up42/archive_alert/README.md

 for x in all_collection_list: <br>
 >print(f"{x['host']['name']} -> {x['name']}")

+Automation and scheduling:<br>
+In its current state, this code will run every 60 minutes.
+You can modify this as needed in the main.py file.
+Some example are commented in that file.

 Notification:<br>
 In this current version I send an email notification using my Google email account.
 In order to send emails via python you must first create a dedicated app password.
 See this documentation on how to do so:<br>